grapenut/mush-portal/README.md

 cp -r mush-portal/build/* /your/html/directory/
 ```

 ### **Edit the default ```local.js``` file for site-specific configuration.** Change the default server address, theme, and color settings.
-You can also set default taskbar buttons, text triggers, command macros, and timers. _JSON API_ event handlers are defined to handle JSON objects received from the server.
+You can also set default taskbar buttons, text triggers, command macros, key binds and timers. _JSON API_ event handlers are defined to handle JSON objects received from the server.

 ------------------------------------------------------------------